 If you wanted to bet one of these games, then it’s simple: just pick a side.
 However, if you want to play a teaser, you are forced to play a parlay but you get to shift the line by a certain amount for both bets.
 Some teasers are as small as six points and can go as high as 14 or even 20 (in rare instances).
-Let’s say you liked Green Bay and Dallas from the above two games, if you played a six-point teaser, you would move both line in your favor and create a two-game parlay out of them.
+If you chose to create a teaser with Green Bay and Dallas from the above two games, if you played a six-point teaser, you would move both line in your favor and create a two-game parlay out of them.
 That means you’d have Dallas +9 instead of +3 AND Green Bay -0.5 in a two-game parlay.
 Both would have to cover their new spreads for you to win.
-When you start getting into 10 point teasers, you’ll usually need to parlay at least three games together.
-And if you play a 14-point super teaser, then you to parlay at least four games together.
+In a 10-point teaser, you would adjust the lines by 10 in your favor.

 In terms of your payout structure, that completely changes.
 Again, remember that you’re getting a benefit by receiving points.
 As a result, since your chances of winning increase, you’ll have to take on risk elsewhere (smaller payout, playing a parlay).
 Here is what a sample football teaser payout structure looks like: